Plan Your Garden: A Simple Step-by-Step Layout Guide

 Good Measure

-After you decide the size and shape of your garden, rows versus blocks or square raised beds versus circular, you will want to measure the dimensions of your growing area, if you haven’t already.
+Once you have settled on the size and shape of your garden, rows versus blocks, square raised beds versus circular, measure the dimensions of your growing area if you have not already.
 A simple spring-loaded tape measure will do the trick.
-Make sure to measure the length and width.
+Be sure to measure both the length and the width.

-Next, recreate the shape of your growing space on a piece of blank paper.
-Graph paper is an ideal choice, because it allows you to draw your garden to scale.
-Since spacing is often an issue for many gardeners, making your garden design to scale from the beginning will help you to provide adequate spacing for your plants as you put them in the ground.
-A good rule of thumb is to use the squares on the graph paper to represent a 3″ by 3″ inch space in your garden.
-This means that four squares by four squares (16 squares total) on the graph paper represents one square foot in your garden.
-If your growing space is about 10′ long by 5′ wide, you will draw a box 40 squares long by 20 squares wide on your graph paper (representing a total of 800 square feet).
-If you have a very large growing space, you can tape multiple sheets of graph paper together, or find a larger drafter’s size piece.
+Next, recreate the shape of your growing space on a blank sheet.
+Graph paper is the ideal choice, because it lets you draw your garden to scale.
+Since spacing trips up so many gardeners, drawing to scale from the start helps you give each plant the room it needs once it is in the ground.
+A good rule of thumb is to let each square on the graph paper represent a 3″ by 3″ inch space in your garden.
+That means four squares by four squares, 16 squares total, represents one square foot in your garden.
+If your growing space is about 10′ long by 5′ wide, you will draw a box 40 squares long by 20 squares wide on your graph paper, representing a total of 800 square feet.
+For a very large plot, tape multiple sheets together, or pick up a larger drafter’s-size piece.

-Once you’ve drawn the outline of your growing space, you will want to break it up on paper into rows or beds.
-A general recommendation is to make your rows no more than 3′-4′ wide (12-16 graph paper squares).
-Walkways between your beds or rows should be about 18″-24″ wide (5-8 squares).
+Once the outline is down, break your space into rows or beds on paper.
+A general recommendation is to keep rows no more than 3′ to 4′ wide, which is 12 to 16 graph paper squares.
+Walkways between beds or rows should be about 18″ to 24″ wide, roughly 5 to 8 squares.
 Rows and beds can be as long as you like.
-If you plan to make your beds circular or curved, it will be a little more difficult to draw them to scale using the graph paper, but the squares will still give you a sense of square footage for each bed.
+If you plan curved or circular beds, they are a little harder to draw to scale, but the squares still give you a sense of the square footage for each bed.

-After you have your beds or rows laid out, the next step is to “plant” your vegetables in the squares by drawing them in.
-To “plant” your vegetables to scale on your graph paper you may need to use your seed packet as a guide for proper plant spacing, or research the recommended spacing for mature plants if you plan to buy seedlings.
-For example, a typical seed packet suggests planting tomatoes with 24″-36″ of space between plants in the same row – rows should be 4″-5′ apart, depending on the variety.
-Therefore, on your graph paper you would separate your tomato plants in the same row by 8 to 12 squares and keep your other tomato plant rows approximately 16 squares apart.
+With your beds laid out, the next step is to “plant” your vegetables in the squares by drawing them in.
+To place them to scale, use your seed packet as a guide for proper spacing, or look up the recommended spacing for mature plants if you plan to buy seedlings.
+For example, a typical seed packet suggests planting tomatoes with 24″ to 36″ of space between plants in the same row, with rows 4″ to 5′ apart depending on the variety.
+On your graph paper, that means separating tomato plants in the same row by 8 to 12 squares, and keeping the rows about 16 squares apart.

 Block-Style Gardening

-Many gardeners like to plant using a block-style method, which helps to increase yield and reduce weeding.
-Block-style gardening involves planting your vegetables in rectangular blocks versus long rows, eliminating the number of pathways and increasing growing space.
-Vegetables are planted with equal distance spacing in all directions, helping to maximize what you can grow in a small space while also providing an environment that is difficult for weeds to grow in.
-Block style planting is especially easy to draw to scale on graph paper.
+Many gardeners like to plant in blocks, a method that increases yield and cuts down on weeding.
+Block-style gardening means planting your vegetables in rectangular blocks instead of long single rows, which trims the number of pathways and opens up more growing space.
+Vegetables go in with equal spacing in every direction, so you get the most out of a small footprint while crowding out the weeds.
+Block planting is also especially easy to draw to scale on graph paper.

-Say you plan to plant a “block” of carrots in your garden that is 4′ wide by 1′ long, and your whole garden is 4′ wide by 20′ long.
-The recommendation for carrot spacing when planting in blocks is 3″ in all directions.
-To depict a carrot block on your graph paper garden, place a small orange dot in the center of each of the squares on of a 16 x 4 square section of the graph paper, representing 64 carrots at about 3″ apart (remember each of square represents 3″ by 3″).
-By doing this, you know you need at least 64 carrot seeds to plant that block of carrots.
-You’ll do something similar when depicting a “beet block,” placing a red dot every two squares, or 6″ apart, in every direction, as directed on your seed packet.
+Say you plan a “block” of carrots that is 4′ wide by 1′ long, and your whole garden is 4′ wide by 20′ long.
+The recommendation for carrot spacing in blocks is 3″ in all directions.
+To depict that carrot block on your graph paper, place a small orange dot in the center of each square in a 16 x 4 square section, representing 64 carrots at about 3″ apart.
+Remember, each square represents 3″ by 3″.
+Now you know you need at least 64 carrot seeds for that block.
+You would do something similar for a “beet block,” placing a red dot every two squares, or 6″ apart, in every direction, as directed on your seed packet.

 Crop Rotation

-Other things to keep in my mind when putting your garden design together are how much sunlight each part of your garden will receive, what vegetables you planted where last season (crop rotation is important for keeping your soil and plants healthy from year to year), which plants are going to grow tallest and whether they’ll shade out other smaller plants, and companion planting.
+A few other things belong in your plan.
+Note how much sunlight each part of the garden gets through the day.
+Mark which vegetables you planted where last season, since crop rotation keeps your soil and plants healthy year to year.
+Think about which plants will grow tallest and whether they will shade out shorter neighbors, and factor in companion planting while you are at it.

-This form of garden design takes a little bit of time and patience, but it allows you to do the important problem solving around spacing, and seed and seedling needs, in an organized and visual way.
-The result is a great garden plan that makes starting seedlings and planting your garden quick, easy, and reliable.
-Don’t feel you have to stick to this detailed method, though.
-Even sitting down and drawing out a quick sketch will make a world of difference in preparing you to actually plant your garden when the time comes.
+This kind of design takes a little time and patience, but it lets you solve the spacing, seed, and seedling puzzles in an organized, visual way.
+The payoff is a garden plan that makes starting seedlings and planting the beds quick, easy, and reliable.
+Do not feel you have to follow this detailed method to the letter.
+Even a quick sketch on the back of an envelope will make a world of difference when it comes time to actually plant.

 Read about Succession Planting